dthpham/sminterpolate/docs/Example-Usage.md

     * **Important:** `fps` is different from `-r`,  which sets the global playback rate.
     * Think of `fps` as "create `fps`=X frames for every 1 second in this region".

-**Note:** In most cases, slowing a video down or extending its duration will cause frames to be interpolated, otherwise they'll be dropped.
+**Note:** In most cases slowing a video down or extending its duration will cause frames to be interpolated, otherwise they'll be dropped.

 ### Working on one region:
 #### Examples: